 Using OAuth-based connections provides the following benefits:

-Security: Your database credentials are never known to or stored in Tableau Online, and the access token can be used only by Tableau on behalf of users.
+Security: Your database credentials are never known to or stored in Tableau Cloud, and the access token can be used only by Tableau on behalf of users.

 Convenience: Instead of having to embed your data source ID and password in multiple places, you can use the token provided for a particular data provider for all published workbooks and data sources that access that data provider.